methusalah/OpenRTS/README.md

 Please note that all your contributions will fall under the OpenRTS licence and will become public and free-to-use, as the engine itself.

 ### Bug report
-If you see bugs (and you will probably see many), please search for existing issues to avoid duplicates.
+If you see bugs (and you will probably see many), please search for existing <a href="https://github.com/methusalah/OpenRTS/issues?q=is%3Aopen+is%3Aissue+label%3Abug" target="_blank">bug issues</a> to avoid duplicates.
 Then open your issue with a little test case.
+You can also report it on the forum if you have doubts.

 # Licence
 OpenRTS is released under the MIT Licence.
 See Licence file.